Comparing Single to Sole Source Procurement | Back-to-Basics

 • Potential to pay much higher prices and to receive lower quality due to a lack of alternatives, effectively reducing bargaining power that could be leveraged with the supplier.

-Questionnaire: Is it Single Source or Sole Source Procurement
+Is it Single Source or Sole Source Procurement?

 Take this short questionnaire to reveal more about a procurement project and identify whether it is a single source or sole source procurement.